 Splayed Leg in Chicks

 Splayed leg, also known as spraddle leg, is a common condition in newly hatched chicks that can cause them to be unable to stand or walk properly.
 It can happen to any chick.
-This can happen to them walking on a slippery surface such as plastic, flooring, or glass.
+This can happen to them walking on a slippery surface such as plastic, non-textured flooring, or glass.

 hick with splinted legs with splayed leg in chicks text overlay

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 Splayed Leg in Chicks